xai4debugging/xai4debugging.github.io/index.md

 - Qualitative analysis of XAI techniques
 - Visualization techniques for debugging Deep Learning models;
 - Debugging via interpretability: How can explainable artificial intelligence help us in debugging deep learning models?
-- Methods to identify and address sources and causes of failure (e.g.training data, regularization, objective functions, etc.);
+- XAI methods to identify and address sources and causes of failure (e.g.training data, regularization, objective functions, etc.);
 - Visual analytics systems for understanding and debugging deep learning models;
 - Visual analytics systems guided by XAI methods - where XAI methods are the core of the system;
-- Analysis of limitations of current approaches;
+- Analysis of limitations of current XAI approaches;
 - Position papers on the topic of the workshop.
 <hr>